cwage/quietlife.net/_posts/2014-11-16-nashville-style-hot-chicken.md

   <a rel="lyteshow[frontpage]" href="https://farm8.staticflickr.com/7518/15184038463_1b64e5a5f7_b.jpg" title="2014-11-15-02639 by Chris Wage, on Flickr"><img src="https://farm8.staticflickr.com/7518/15184038463_1b64e5a5f7.jpg" width="500" height="332" alt="2014-11-15-02639" /></a>
 </center>

 Serve on a slice or two of white bread, with pickles.
 Pickles not shown.
 But don't forget the bread.
-It soaks up the sauce and is arguably the best part, like suckin the head of a crawfish. *[ed: try to come up with a more savory metaphor here]*
+It soaks up the sauce and is arguably the best part!

 That's it!
 Happy eating!